CRG-CNAG/CalliNGS-NF/README.md

 ## Pipeline Description

 The RNA sequencing (RNA-seq) data, in additional to the expression information, can be used to obtain somatic variants present in the genes of the analysed organism.
-The CalliNGS-NF pipeline process RNAseq data to obtain small variants(SNVs), single polymorphisms (SNPs) and small INDELs (insertions, deletions).
-The pipeline is an implementation of the GATK Best Practices for variant calling on RNAseq and include all major steps of the analysis, [link](http://gatkforums.broadinstitute.org/gatk/discussion/3892/the-gatk-best-practices-for-variant-calling-on-rnaseq-in-full-detail).
+The CalliNGS-NF pipeline processes RNAseq data to obtain small variants(SNVs), single polymorphisms (SNPs) and small INDELs (insertions, deletions).
+The pipeline is an implementation of the GATK Best Practices for variant calling on RNAseq and includes all major steps of the analysis, [link](http://gatkforums.broadinstitute.org/gatk/discussion/3892/the-gatk-best-practices-for-variant-calling-on-rnaseq-in-full-detail).

-In additional to the GATK best practics, the pipeline includes steps to compare obtained SNVs with known variants and to calculate allele specific counts for the overlapped SNVs.
+In addition to the GATK best practics, the pipeline includes steps to compare obtained SNVs with known variants and to calculate allele specific counts for the overlapped SNVs.

 ## Input files